HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 a number of coins to transfer;
 some metadata for receiving sidechain B (e.g., a receiver’s address); its structure is not fixed in the mainchain and can consist of different variables of predefined types depending on a sidechain’s construction; its semantic meaning is not known to the mainchain.

-UTXO-based blockchain system (e.g. Bit- coin or Horizen), we can consider FT as a special unspendable transaction output in a regular multi-input multi-output transaction
+UTXO-based blockchain system (e.g. Bit- coin or Horizen), we can consider FT as a special unspendable transaction output in a regular multi-input multi-output transaction --> no pubkey sript

+it is the responsibility of the sidechain to sync forward transfers from the MC and issue the corresponding amount of coins.

 ### Backward Transactions

+A more complex procedure is required for backward transfers.
+They are initiated in the sidechain as special transactions, batched in a withdrawal certificate, and propagated to the mainchain for processing.

+each sidechain defines its own SNARK that is used to validate withdrawal certificates. --> by putting verification key on chain this works
+"The mainchain knows only the verification key – which is registered upon sidechain creation – and the interface of the verifier, which is unified for all sidechains.
+If the SNARK proof and public parameters are valid, then the certificate gets included and processed in the mainchain."

+This provides flexibility to define its own rules for backward transfers.
+For instance, a sidechain can adopt a chain-of-trust model [13] or even the certifiers model

+Note that the mainchain consensus protocol does not impose any rules on how exactly a withdrawal certificate should be generated and by whom it should be submitted.
+It is up to the sidechain to define corresponding procedures.
+We only assume that it is submitted by means of a special transaction in the mainchain.

+#### Mainchain Managed Withdrawals

+There might be cases when a user would want to request a backward transfer directly from the mainchain rather than creating a BT in the SC.
+For instance, it would allow users to withdraw funds in case of a misbehaving (e.g., maliciously controlled sidechain that censors submission of backward transfers) or ceased sidechain.

+1. Backward transfer request (BTR), and
+2. Ceased sidechain withdrawal (CSW).

 ## Summary